Our last article about “superfoods” included two super grains, but this one focuses on two other foods from the starch group.

 Other health benefits of sweet potatoes include aiding digestion and stress management, improving the quality of the hair and skin, boosting the immune system, supporting fetal development, relieving PMS symptoms, fighting anemia, improving insulin resistance, and preventing emphysema (over-inflation of lung air sacks.)

 A 4-ounce, medium sweet potato has 25 gr carbs, 100 calories, 4 gr of fiber, and less than 1 gr of fat.
 So, its glycemic index is moderate – 64.

 Look for firm sweet potatoes, without soft spots or cracks.
 Store them in a cool and dry place, but not in the fridge.
 You can bake them and eat them with plain yogurt or butter.
 Also, cook them in the oven cut like french fries with some salt and olive oil.

 There are over a thousand species of beans, and kidney beans, black beans, pinto beans, and others are also known as legumes.
 Overall, they are rich in protein and carbs, soluble and insoluble fiber, extremely low in sodium and fat, and free of cholesterol.

 What’s more, they contain high levels of calcium, magnesium, potassium, iron, and antioxidants.
 If you add beans to your diet regularly, you will prevent constipation and ensure normal bowel elimination.

 Also, this type of diet will help reduce your risk of type 2 diabetes, as well as lower your bad cholesterol levels.
-Being rich in fiber means they will keep you full for longer, thus reduce your appetite and aid in weight loss.
+Being rich in fiber means they will keep you full for longer, thus reducing your appetite and aiding in weight loss.